JiweiSunedu/JiweiSunedu.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-## Jiwei Sun

-I am **Jiwei Sun**, a PhD researcher in Faculty of Education at University of Macau.
+I am **Jiwei Sun(孙稷威)**, a PhD researcher in Faculty of Education at University of Macau.
 My research focuses on computational thinking (CT), collaborative learning, and science/STEM education in K–12 education.
 My main research work explored how to help students learning computational thinking skills in K-12 education.

 ## Research Interests